 Article Submission Types

-This sections outlines the broad categories of manuscripts which can be submitted to the Journal:
+This section outlines the broad categories of manuscripts which can be submitted to the Journal:

 - Original Article: This is a report of a formal basic science or clinical research study (max word count: 3000).

-- Editorial: This is expert overview of an important scientific or specialty related subject (max word count: 1500)
+- Editorial: This is expert overview of an important scientific or specialty related topic (max word count: 1500)

-- Narrative Review Article: This should present an overview of the literature on a subject of relevance to endovascular hemorrhage control (max word count: 5000).
+- Narrative Review Article: This should present an overview of the literature on a topic of relevance to endovascular hemorrhage control (max word count: 5000).

 - Tips and Techniques: This type of article permits the author to write from experience, rather than from the published literature.
 Articles explaining how to approach certain problems or how to accomplish certain maneuvers are welcomed (max word count: 1500).

-- Case reports: Short case reports with current literature reviews (1500)
+- Case reports: Short case reports with current literature reviews (max word count: 1500)

 - Conference Proceedings: Where a conference is affiliated to the Journal, the proceedings will be published as agreed by the Editorial Board.